samuelmurail/af2_analysis/docs/source/analysis.rst

 .. math::
     RMS_{scaled} (RMS, di) = \frac{1}{1 + (\frac{RMS}{di})^2}

-with RMS: RMSD matrix, di: scaling factor of 8.5 Å.
+with :math:`RMS` the RMSD matrix and :math:`di` a scaling factor of 8.5 Å.

 From the distance matrix (scaled or not), an ascending hierarchical classification is computed to determine the clusters based on the distance threshold.